 Myosin is the major component of thick muscle filaments, and is a long asymmetric molecule containing a globular head and a long tail.
 The molecule consists of two heavy chains each ~200,000 daltons, and four light chains each ~16,000 - 21,000 daltons.
 Activation of smooth and cardiac muscle primarily involves pathways that increase calcium levels and myosin phosphorylation, resulting in contraction.
 Myosin light chain phosphatase acts to regulate muscle contraction by dephosphorylating activated myosin light chain.
 This antibody is specific for the phosphorylated form of myosin light chain.
 The selected peptide sequence used to generate the polyclonal antibody is located near the amino terminal end of the polypeptide corresponding to the smooth/non-muscle form of myosin regulatory light chain found in cardiac myocytes in addition to smooth and non-muscle cells.
 This sequence differs from that of the sarcomeric/cardiac form of myosin regulatory light chain that has a different sequence around the phosphorylation site.
 Human and mouse have almost identical sequences.
 In human the phosphorylation site is pS19, while in mouse the site maps to pS20.
+Myosin may play a role in disorders such as cardiomyopathies.
+Anti-Myosin pS19/sP20 Antibody is useful for researcher interested in stem cell and enzyme researcher.

 Human Myosin Light Chain phospho peptide corresponding to a region near the amino terminus of the human smooth/non-muscle form of myosin regulatory light chain conjugated to Keyhole Limpet Hemocyanin (KLH).